 GeneCards Summary for LGR4 Gene

-LGR4 (Leucine-Rich Repeat Containing G Protein-Coupled Receptor 4) is a Protein Coding gene.
-Diseases associated with LGR4 include bone mineral density, low and axenfeld-rieger syndrome, type 3.
-Among its related pathways are Signaling by GPCR and Signaling by Wnt.
-GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
+LGR4 (Leucine Rich Repeat Containing G Protein-Coupled Receptor 4) is a Protein Coding gene.
+Diseases associated with LGR4 include Bone Mineral Density Quantitative Trait Locus 17 and Anterior Segment Dysgenesis.
+Among its related pathways are Signaling by GPCR and mTOR signaling pathway (KEGG).
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and transmembrane signaling receptor activity.
 An important paralog of this gene is LGR6.

 Receptor for R-spondins that potentiates the canonical Wnt signaling pathway and is involved in the formation of various organs.
 Upon binding to R-spondins (RSPO1, RSPO2, RSPO3 or RSPO4), associates with phosphorylated LRP6 and frizzled receptors that are activated by extracellular Wnt receptors, triggering the canonical Wnt signaling pathway to increase expression of target genes.
 In contrast to classical G-protein coupled receptors, does not activate heterotrimeric G-proteins to transduce the signal.
 Its function as activator of the Wnt signaling pathway is required for the development of various organs, including liver, kidney, intestine, bone, reproductive tract and eye.
 May also act as a receptor for norrin (NDP), such results however require additional confirmation in vivo.
 Required during spermatogenesis to activate the Wnt signaling pathway in peritubular myoid cells.
 Required for the maintenance of intestinal stem cells and Paneth cell differentiation in postnatal intestinal crypts.
 Acts as a regulator of bone formation and remodeling.
 Involved in kidney development; required for maintaining the ureteric bud in an undifferentiated state.
 Involved in the development of the anterior segment of the eye.
 Required during erythropoiesis.
 Also acts as a negative regulator of innate immunity by inhibiting TLR2/TLR4 associated pattern-recognition and proinflammatory cytokine production.
 Plays an important role in regulating the circadian rhythms of plasma lipids, partially through regulating the rhythmic expression of MTTP (By similarity).